MicrosoftDocs/azure-docs/articles/postgresql/flexible-server/quickstart-create-server-cli.md

 ---
 title: 'Quickstart: Create with Azure CLI'
-description: This quickstart describes how to use the Azure CLI to create an Azure Database for PostgreSQL Flexible Server in an Azure resource group. ms.author: sunila
+description: This quickstart describes how to use the Azure CLI to create an Azure Database for PostgreSQL - Flexible Server instance in an Azure resource group. ms.author: sunila
 author: sunilagarwal
 ms.service: postgresql